hermehehe/Tokenizer/README.md

 * *STOK* string of words - Tokenize all words in the provided string, the input string should end with "_DONE_" and should not appear elsewhere into the string.
 Outputs each words' token in order and 0 if the word is not apart of the dictionary.
 * *TOKS* string of tokens - turns a string of tokens into a string of words.
 Outputs string of words and UNKOWN for any tokens not associated with a word.

 This code has been throughly tested for errors and memory leaks using valgrind.

-Some ways I could have imporved this prooject was to use a growable array for the dictionary instead of a fixed size, I also could have ensured that the user can only use the M command to create a hashtable only once per session.
+Some ways I could have improved this project was to use a growable array for the dictionary instead of a fixed size, I also could have ensured that the user can only use the M command to create a hashtable only once per session.